sabj17/MasterThesis/README.md

-This is the repository of the Masters thesis of Jemon and Wus
+This is the repository of the Masters thesis of Simon and Rasmus